tjtelan/tjtelan.github.io/content/blog/2020-10-05-first-time-hacktoberfest-2020.md

 {{ image(url="https://media.giphy.com/media/4TtrENnFsz4EWkU6gz/giphy.gif") }}

 Hard to say at this moment, but what incentive do I have?
 I can contribute any time to small projects, and I most likely will.
+I have to thank Digital Ocean for helping me realize that.

 The spirit to drive help to small projects is one of my favorite parts of open source, and I think that Hacktoberfest probably started out with that ethos before their audience made it about T-shirts and stickers.